britecharts/britecharts/packages/docs/docs/how-tos/how-to-index.md

 ---

 # How-To Guides
-The Britecharts how-to guides provide step by step instructions on how to accomplish standardized tasks for the library.
+The Britecharts how-to guides provide step by step instructions on how to accomplish standard tasks for the library.

-We have how multiple guides for specific type of users:
+We have multiple guides for specific type of users:
 * [User How-To Guides][userHowTo]
 * [Contributor How-To Guides][contributorHowTo]
 * [Migration from v2 to v3][migrationGuide2to3]